g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 For example, you can create a **Macrogroup** to collect a series of **Cartographic Groups** belonging to the same Administration (single Municipality within a Union of Municipalities) or more simply to have main containers that contain second level groupings (Groups).

-In the left side menu there is the **MacroGroup Cartographic** item with two sub-items:
+On the left side menu there is the **MacroGroup Cartographic** item with two sub-items:
  * **Add MacroGroups:** to create a new Cartographic MacroGroup
  * **MacroGroups list:** to access the list of MacroGroups present